pippinbarr/v-r-5/process/list-of-works.md

 18. .
 None
 19. .
 Area light
     - Can I bake? (looks like it)
+20. .
+In and out
+21. .
+Shadow strength (animate)
+22. x?
+Translation (of the object)
+23. .
+Rotation (of the object)
+24. .
+Up and down

 Things to figure out:
 Can you dynamically change quality?
 Can you have different quality shadows?